nick3499/vlc_wrapper_sfm/README.md

 ## Run the App

-To run the app, enter the following command line arguments in a Unix-like terminal emulator.
+To run the app, enter the following command line arguments in a Unix-like terminal emulator. `source vlc_wrapper_sfm.sh` will do the same thing.

 ```shell
 $ . vlc_wrapper_sfm.sh